“Psychiatric Drugs: An Assault on the Human Condition”

 RW: Exactly.
 And you need a stimulant like Ritalin for ADHD.

-increases psychiatry's clients, but doesn't it also increase the numberof people that giant pharmaceutical companies can sell theirpsychiatric drugs to?
+SS: Thisincreases psychiatry’s clients, but doesn’t it also increase the numberof people that giant pharmaceutical companies can sell theirpsychiatric drugs to?

 SS: New psychiatric symptoms created by the very drugs people are told will help them recover?

 RW:Absolutely.
 The most obvious case is with the antidepressants.
 Acertain percentage of people placed on the SSRIs because they have someform of depression will suffer either a manic or psychotic attack –drug-induced.
 This is well recognized.
 So now, instead of just dealingwith depression, they’re dealing with mania or psychotic symptoms.
 Andonce they have a drug-induced manic episode, what happens?
 They go toan emergency room, and at that point they’re newly diagnosed.
 They’renow said to be bipolar and they’re given an antipsychotic to go alongwith the antidepressant; and, at that point, they’re moving down thepath to chronic disability.

 SS: Modernpsychiatry claims that these psychiatric drugs correct pathologicalbrain chemistry.
 Is there any evidence to back up their claim thatabnormal brain chemistry is the culprit in schizophrenia and depression?